Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Loyal, active, protective, strong-willed

 Schnoodles are wonderful companions that are very affectionate and loyal to their families.
-Like the Poodle, the Schnauzer comes in three different sizes—Miniature, Standard, and Giant—so the Schnoodle can vary quite a lot in height and weight.
-If you adopt a Giant Schnoodle, be prepared for a dog that likes to dominate and requires an owner that can be firm and show the dog who’s boss.
-These dogs also tend to bark, so you should work with your pet from an early age to curb that behavior.
-Overall, the Schnoodle may be best suited for experienced dog owners who are comfortable training their dogs.
-If you are a beginner Schnoodle owner, you may want to consider hiring a professional dog trainer to work with your pet.
+Like the Poodle, the Schnauzer comes in three sizes—Miniature, Standard, and Giant—so the Schnoodle can vary greatly in height and weight.
+If you adopt a Giant Schnoodle, be prepared for a dog that likes to dominate and requires an owner who can be firm and show the dog who’s boss.

 3. Goldendoodle (Golden Retriever x Poodle Mix)